 The word “attorney” has French origins.
 It originally meant acting on others’ behalf as a deputy or agent.
 Nowadays, the meaning of the word has deviated slightly from that, but not by far.

-An attorney - abbreviated from an “attorney-at-law” - is a lawyer who passed the state bar exam and can legally represent clients, practice law in court, take part in other legal proceedings, and offer legal advice directly pertaining to their client’s situation.
+An attorney - abbreviated from “attorney-at-law” - is a lawyer who has passed the state bar exam and can legally represent clients, practice law in court, take part in other legal proceedings, and offer legal advice directly pertaining to their client’s situation.
 They can also work as consultants for companies and individuals, just like regular lawyers.

 An attorney-at-law can also be defined as a court practitioner licensed by the state to defend a client or prosecute individuals accused of breaking the law.

-Because of their similarities, the terms attorney and lawyer are used interchangeably in the United States, even though they are not synonyms.
+Because of their similarities, the terms "attorney" and "lawyer" are used interchangeably in the United States, even though they are not synonyms.
 However, now that we are on the same page in the attorney vs. lawyer comparison, we can see some notable differences between the two titles, defining what each profession entails.

 A critical difference between these two types of legal professionals relates not to the type of education they get, but to its application.
-Aside from a Juris Doctor degree that law school graduates earn, students have other options to build their resumes, too.
+Aside from a Juris Doctor degree law school graduates earn, students have other options to build their resumes, too.

 Both lawyers and attorneys undergo additional training related to their chosen areas of expertise, and rarely switch from one field to another.
+For example, an immigration lawyer will need specific education and experience to deal with complex cases concerning green cards, visas, acquiring citizenship, etc.

 An Attorney vs. a Lawyer and Other Legal Professions